G3ict – Vice President for Global Strategy and Development

 With a career spanning over 30 years working for property and services giants such as Walker Corporation and Spotless to start ups and medium size enterprises, Sarah is now founder and director of boutique consultancy Sabre Collective.
 As a long serving volunteer on key tourism and event boards and advisory councils, Sarah is a passionate advocate on the visitor experience.
 As former chair of Destination Melbourne, Sarah continues to champion Visitability® – a concept formed and developed in 2011.

-Katerina Sparti, Natalie Spratt and Gemma Bradley, Alzheimer’s Queensland
+Katerina Sparti, Alzheimer’s Queensland

 Katerina Sparti is the Design Manager at Alzheimer’s Queensland with 14 years’ experience delivering projects in the residential, commercial, age care and lifestyle sector.
 With 5 years’ experience working in Age Care design, she draws on her diverse project experience, bringing a domestic approach to age care.
 Katherina has a great passion for design and specifically how the built environment impacts the way we live and feel in a space.